refinery-platform/refinery-platform/docs/tutorial.md

 1. From the File Browser, select the files that will serve as input for the desired workflow
 2. Click the Analyze tab above the left-hand panel
 3. Select one of the analysis workflows below using the drop-down menu in the left-hand panel
-  - FastQC
+  - __FastQC__
-    a.
-Select 'Current Selection' in Input Dataset drop-down menu in left-hand panel
+    1. Select 'Current Selection' in Input Dataset drop-down menu in left-hand panel
-    b.
-Click Launch Analysis
+    2. Click Launch Analysis
-    c.
-Modify Analysis Name as needed in pop-up and then click Launch Analysis
+    3. Modify Analysis Name as needed in pop-up and then click Launch Analysis
-    d.
-Review Analysis Launch Status in pop-up and click View Analysis to monitor analysis progress (this page can also be reached via the Analyses panel of the Launch Pad)
+    4. Review Analysis Launch Status in pop-up and click View Analysis to monitor analysis progress (this page can also be reached via the Analyses panel of the Launch Pad)
 4. (Input Dataset)
 5. (Launch Analysis)
 - run analyses: